Thomas E. Dewey: Later career

-Dewey was offered the position of Chief Justice of the United States by Dwight D. Eisenhower and again by Richard Nixon in 1969.
+Dewey was offered the position of Chief Justice of the United States twice, first by Dwight D. Eisenhower in 1953 and again by Richard Nixon in 1969.
 He declined the offer both times.
+Two years after the 1948 campaign, Harry S. Truman offered Dewey the position of United States Ambassador to the United Kingdom.
+However, he declined the offer.

 Death

 Dewey's wife Frances died in July 1970, six years after being diagnosed with breast cancer.
 Later that year he began dating actress Kitty Carlisle, and there was talk of marriage.

 On March 15, 1971, Dewey traveled to Miami, Florida, for a brief golfing vacation with his friend Dwayne Andreas, and others.
-The next day, following a round of golf with baseball star Carl Yastrzemski, Dewey failed to appear for his ride to Miami airport.
+The next day, following a round of golf with baseball star Carl Yastrzemski, Dewey failed to appear for his ride to Miami International Airport.
 He was found dead in his hotel room.
-An autopsy determined that he had died suddenly from a massive heart attack.
+An autopsy determined that he had died suddenly from a heart attack.

 Following a public memorial service at Saint James' Episcopal Church in New York City, which was attended by President Nixon, former vice president Hubert Humphrey, New York governor Nelson Rockefeller, and other prominent politicians, Dewey was buried next to his wife Frances in the town cemetery of Pawling, New York.
 After his death, his farm of Dapplemere was sold and renamed "Dewey Lane Farm" in his honor.